The Human Element Must Not Be Lost in the Digital Banking Era

 Preserving the Human Element in Virtual Signing

 Traditionally, organisations have relied on face-to-face interactions to verify a customer’s identity and finalise complex financial agreements.
 E-signature technology is becoming a ‘must-have’ requirement for the industry.
-Without it, carrying out day-to-day financial services – like applying for a loan or opening a new bank account - would have been far more difficult during the pandemic.
+Without it, carrying out day-to-day financial services – like applying for a loan or opening a new bank account - would be far more difficult.

 Banks, FIs, and insurers are continuing to evaluate how best to introduce human support across their digital channels.
 Traditional e-signature technology alone isn’t adequate to meet the demands of remote banking today.
 Adding human assistance into these types of digital banking activities demands a range of capabilities to deliver an interactive experience that increases emotional engagement and in turn builds brand loyalty and drives customer retention.